 In some cases, the only way to reach a fair settlement is to file a lawsuit and take the case to trial.
 This is often the case when liability is contested, or the insurance company is being unreasonable.
 While litigation can take time, it may be the only way to get the compensation you deserve.

-The compassionate personal injury attorneys at Baumgartner Law Firm have extensive experience handling all types of injury claims.
+The compassionate personal injury attorneys at Baumgartner Law Firm have extensive experience handling all injury claims.
+Our law firm is based in Houston.
 We will answer your questions and help you get the compensation you deserve.
 Contact us today to schedule a free consultation.